lchdl/NLL_anomaly_detection/README.md

 > ANTs Version: 3.0.0.0.dev13-ga16cc
 > Compiled: Jan 22 2019 00:23:29
 > ```
-> We need to use `antsRegistration` to reigster two medical images.
+> We need to use `antsRegistration` to reigster medical images.

 > **2. FSL (FMRIB Software Library)**
 >